bishalkc/terraform-eks/managed/dev/common/README.md

 - Public subnets can be utilized for anything we need public facing for now
 - Private subnets for EKS Cluster Control Plane is only for the ENI's that AWS provisions for EKS Control Plane.
-- Private subnets for Database are to be utilized for RDS postgres or any other RDS database type we may need..
+- Private subnets for Database are to be utilized for RDS
 - Private subnets for Appliances/Services related EC2 instances (or other components).
 - Private subnets for EKS worker nodes is only to provision the worker nodes in appropriate subnets.
 - Further use of the network ranges within the VPC will be decided later as per need basis.